mskl/VI13/README.md

 - [ ] Print the new word doc again

 ## Dataset
-- mapping of university code to city name
+- mapping of university code to city name - DONE
 - distance between cities
 - language family
 - cost of living
 - university rank
 - state general information (size, number of people)

-## Dataset
+## Dataset Student_mobility (2009 - 2014)
 RAW datasets are available at [data.europa.eu](https://data.europa.eu/euodp/en/data/dataset?q=Raw+data+of+Erasmus+student+mobility&ext_boolean=all&sort=).
 However only for the years 2009 - 2014.
 The latest 2013-14 dataset is available [here](https://data.europa.eu/euodp/en/data/dataset/erasmus-mobility-statistics-2013-14).

 The 2013/2014 dataset consists of 272 497 records and contains the following columns: